tetratelabs/tetrate-service-bridge-sandbox/README.md

 # Tetrate Service Bridge Sandbox

-## Deploy Tetrate Service Bridge Demo on Azure Kubernetes Service (AKS) and Elastic Kubernetes Service (EKS) using Terraform
+## Deploy Tetrate Service Bridge Demo on Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE) and/or Elastic Kubernetes Service (EKS) using Terraform

 The intention is to create azure-go-to demo... from deploying MP and CP using helm til having an application demo setup using standard and gitops approach...and of course variablize the world "completely" is work in progress...